phetsims/qa/doc/qa-book.md

 * The troubleshooting information for a simulation comes from the “Report a Problem” link in the simulation.
 * If your issue is related to another issue, link the related issue.
 * If there is a console available, check for errors and include them in the Problem Description.
+Opening the Console The console is a workspace which shows and allows access to the internal workings of a webpage.
+It is used often in testing to make sure that the sim is doing what it should be.
+To access the console, right click and click on the option which says Inspect, or Inspect Element.
+Then click the console button.
+The hotkey for Mac is Command+Option+i and for Windows is Control+Shift+i.

 #### A List of Labels and Their Descriptions